From 1 January 2018, NSW small businesses will be exempt from paying stamp duty on certain types of insurance.

 Instructions for applying for an exemption

-To receive the exemption, please complete THIS declaration, in full, declaring that you are a small business.
-Email the completed declaration to firstname.lastname@example.org.
+To receive the exemption, please complete the below declaration in full, declaring that you are a small business.
+Email the completed declaration to email@example.com.

-We are only able to apply the exemption to eligible insurance policies if we are holding a completed declaration.
-Act now and return the completed declaration, which we will retain on file for any upcoming transactions that qualify up to 30 June 2018.
+The exemption can only be applied to eligible insurance policies if we are holding a completed declaration.
+Act now and return the completed declaration, which we will retain on file.

-[a] This declaration covers all policies issued to you during the financial year ended 30 June 2018.
+[a] This declaration covers all policies issued to you during the financial year in which the cover is effected or renewed.
+A new declaration is required on an annual basis.

 [b] If you are uncertain whether you classify as a small business, please speak to your accountant or financial adviser.